metomi/rose/2019.01.8/slides/_sources/tutorial/cylc/runtime/configuration-consolidation/parameters.rst.txt

           [cylc]
               UTC mode = True
          +    [[parameters]]
-         +        station = belmullet, camborne, heathrow, shetland
+         +        station = aldergrove, camborne, heathrow, shetland

       Remove the four ``get_observations`` tasks and insert the following code in their place: